Many magical and spiritual people absolutely adore solitary celebrations.

 …So own it!
 Here are six fun ideas for celebrating Valentine’s Day by yourself.

-Perform Beauty Rituals
+1. Perform a Beauty Ritual

-Take Yourself Out to a New Age Bookstore
+2. Take Yourself Out to a New Age Bookstore

-Bathe in Rose Petals
+3. Bathe in Rose Petals

+So, if the idea calls to you, pull everything out of your closet.
+Everything.
+After that, clean throughly, with cleaning products that smell delicious.
+Also sweep or vacuum.
 Next, clear the energy in your closet by smudging with sweet-smelling incense such as rose, vanilla, or sandalwood.
-You can follow up by misting it with an aromatherapy spray if you like.
+If you like, follow up by misting with an aromatherapy spray.